explosion/spaCy/website/docs/usage/adding-languages.md

 documents**, not just single sentences.
 If your corpus only contains single sentences, spaCy's models will never learn to expect multi-sentence documents, leading to low performance on real text.
-To mitigate this problem, you can use the `-N` argument to the `spacy convert` command, to merge some of the sentences into longer pseudo-documents.
+To mitigate this problem, you can use the `-n` argument to the `spacy convert` command, to merge some of the sentences into longer pseudo-documents.

 ### Training the tagger and parser {#train-tagger-parser}